Ianb123/gevidaq/README.md

 * [Acknowledgements](#acknowledgements)
 * [Contact](#contact)

-## General Information
-- Provide general information about your project here.
-- What problem does it (intend to) solve?
-- What is the purpose of your project?
-- Why did you undertake it?

 ## Features
 Voltage imaging experiments typically involve coordination between different sets of devices for different types of experiments.
 Taking that into account, the primary design principle is modular programming, in which each piece of hardware control or a function unit is a module.
 The corresponding control modules can easily be assembled when recruiting a different set of functional units.
 The communication between modules can be channelled through the main panel so that the information generated from the individual pieces can be shared with the whole assembly.
 This is a crucial feature of this intelligent microscope.
 The analysis module can pass the results to all parts of the software through this inter-module communication and then guide the decision-making for the next experiment.